Microsoft 365 Ransomware: Your Guide to Prevention and Fast Recovery

 What to Do If You’re Attacked

-Despite best efforts in implementing preventive measures, there’s always a risk of falling victim to a ransomware attack.
+Despite your best efforts in implementing preventive measures, there’s still always a risk of falling victim to a ransomware attack.
 Knowing what to do in the immediate aftermath can make a significant difference in mitigating damage, recovering data, and preventing further attacks.
-This section aims to provide a comprehensive guide on the immediate steps to take and the data recovery options available.
+This section aims to provide a comprehensive guide of the immediate steps to take, and the data recovery options available.

 Steps for Immediate Action